epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

    SHA256:rLA8ooUEnrbUBL7fPolOH6D2akF9PqZXp3EtWnhGWxI (ED25519)
    SHA256:Veb3XsMSZom7dng3FHUNvbMr6wBMcfCcZ//6pTmsWgk (RSA)

-If your client ever warns that the host key has changed, and it does not match one of these key then do not proceed and contact srcpdata@mrc-epid.cam.ac.uk
+If your client ever warns that the host key has changed, and it does not match one of these keys then do not proceed and contact srcpdata@mrc-epid.cam.ac.uk

 Example of setting up WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~